 Body comparison: Sony A7R III vs Canon SX60

 An illustration of the physical size and weight of the Sony A7R III and the Canon SX60 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX60 is somewhat smaller (2 percent) than the Sony A7R III.
 Yet, the two cameras share the same weight.
 It is worth mentioning in this context that the A7R III is splash and dust resistant, while the SX60 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX60 has a lens built in, whereas the A7R III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7R III and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the A7R III gets 650 shots out of its NP-FZ100 battery, while the SX60 can take 340 images on a single charge of its NB-10L power pack.
 The power pack in the A7R III can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.